btemplep/authzee/README.md

 - **RBAC** - Role-Based Access Control
 - **ABAC** - Attribute-Based Access Control
 - **ReBAC** - Relationship-Bases Access Control kind of
-- Ultra expressive to create very fined grained controls that are more maintainable
+- Ultra expressive to create very fined grained controls that are highly maintainable
+- Auditable - Using the evaluate workflow you can check which grants are applicable to specific requests.

 TABLE of contents